 Texas Institute for Child and Family Wellbeing (2021)

-Provides yearly data that shows how Texas professionals improved permanency and reunification outcomes for infants and toddler using key metrics.
+Provides yearly data that shows how Texas professionals improved permanency and reunification outcomes for infants and toddlers using key metrics.

 Shares the work of the neighborhood-based organization, Center for Family Life, which aims to stabilize families and ensure that children and youth in care can remain in their community, continue to attend their current school, and maintain family and social connections.

-Explores trainings and collaborations within San Diego County’s Children’s Services that engage birth families and resource families to work together to build parents’ capacity and support a greater chance at reunification.
+Explores trainings and collaborations within San Diego County’s Children’s Services that engage birth families and resource families to work together to support a greater chance at reunification.